Red Army: Second World War ("The Great Patriotic War")

-At the same time, the osobist (NKVD military counter-intelligence officers) became a key Red Army figure with the power to condemn to death and to spare the life of any soldier and (almost any) officer of the unit to which he was attached.
-In 1942, Stalin established the penal battalions composed of gulag inmates, Soviet PoWs, disgraced soldiers, and deserters, for hazardous front-line duty as tramplers clearing Nazi minefields, et cetera.
+At the same time, the osobists (NKVD military counter-intelligence officers) became a key Red Army figure with the power to condemn to death and to spare the life of any soldier and (almost any) officer of the unit to which he was attached.
+In 1942, Stalin established the penal battalions composed of gulag inmates, Soviet POWs, disgraced soldiers, and deserters.
+In addition to dangerous military assignments, the penal troops could be used for hazardous front-line duties, e.g., as tramplers clearing Nazi minefields.
 Given the dangers, the maximum sentence was three months.
 Likewise, the Soviet treatment of Red Army personnel captured by the Wehrmacht was especially harsh.
 Per a 1941 Stalin directive, Red Army officers and soldiers were to "fight to the last" rather than surrender; Stalin stated: "There are no Soviet prisoners of war, only traitors".
 During and after World War II freed POWs went to special "filtration camps".
 Of these, by 1944, more than 90% were cleared, and about 8% were arrested or condemned to serve in penal battalions.
 In 1944, they were sent directly to reserve military formations to be cleared by the NKVD.
 Further, in 1945, about 100 filtration camps were set for repatriated POWs, and other displaced persons, which processed more than 4,000,000 people.
 By 1946, 80% civilians and 20% of POWs were freed, 5% of civilians, and 43% of POWs were re-drafted, 10% of civilians and 22% of POWs were sent to labor battalions, and 2% of civilians and 15% of the POWs (226,127 out of 1,539,475 total) were transferred to the Gulag.